vinhvu200/MazeAI/README.md

 ![Image 5](https://github.com/vinhvu200/MazeAI/raw/master/DemoImage/challenge.png "Image 5")

 With the settings above, the AI will often converge to +0.5 square instead of +1.0 square.
 Why does this happen and what setting should be changed to fix this?

+# Implementation

+- Requires kivy 1.9.1
+- Requires python 2.7
+- This is a backward view implementation of Q(λ) using eligibility trace
+- Calculations are not done when the AI bumps into a wall because it adds a lot of eligibility trace to the square which gives it an exaggerated reward
+- The Q-value of bumping into a wall is a big negative number so that the state-action pair will never be chosen; therefore, a square with 3 walls around it will already have a set action.